swan-io/chicane/docs/docs/top-level-api.md

 ## createGroup

-Spread a `createGroup` in your routes if you want to avoid repetition with nested routes having the same prefix.
+Spread a `createGroup` in your routes if you want to avoid repetition with nested routes having the same prefix, search or hash params.

 - `routeName` (**required**): string
 - `routePath` (**required**): string